ibm-cloud-architecture/governed-ml-ops/README.md

    - 4.f.1.
 In this sub-step, you need to create the training Data Statistics JSON to the project and Publish to the Catalog.
-      - Instructions are provided in the notebook: [Create training data Statistics JSON](./Model_Validation/Code_Based_Model_Validation/Create%20Training%20Data%20Statistics%20JSON.ipynb)
+      - Instructions are provided in the notebook named `Create training data Statistics JSON` in your development project.

    - 4.f.2.
 In this sub-step, you need to create the default drift detection algorithm and publish to the catalog.
-      - Instructions are provided in the notebook: [Drift Detection Model Creation and Configuration](./Model_Validation/Code_Based_Model_Validation/Create%20Drift%20Detection%20Model.ipynb)
+      - Instructions are provided in the notebook named `Create Drift Detection Model` stored in your development project.